jackyzha0/quartz/content/notes/COSC 202 Jet Hughes.md

 # 4 Documentation and source code management

 a)
-1) Open source contributors - if the project is open source, it is very useful to provide documentation so that is is as easy as possible for other people to understand your code, and thus contribute to it
+1) Open source contributors - if the project is open source, it is very useful to provide documentation so that it is as easy as possible for other people to understand your code, and thus contribute to it
-2) Users of a public API - the people who want to use the API, need to now about the data they can get, what authentication they need to provide, what parameters they should consider, and many other things.
+2) Users of a public API - the people who want to use the API, need to know about the data they can get, what authentication they need to provide, what parameters they should consider, and many other things.

 <div style="page-break-after: always;"></div>